 % children under age 3 not receiving developmental

-Nearly 3 out of 4 children in the five lagging states do not receive a developmental screening assessment prior to age 3; but even in the five leading states, more than 40% of children do not receive this important assessment for early detection of developmental delays.
-Black and Hispanic children are substantially less likely than White children to be screened at an early age for developmental delays.
+About 3 out of 4 children in the five lagging states do not receive a developmental screening assessment prior to age 3; but even in the six leading states, 40% or more children do not receive this important assessment for early detection of developmental delays.
+Black and Hispanic children are less likely than White children to be screened at an early age for developmental delays.

 For additional information regarding calculation details, data quality, and source data please refer to Methods and Sources.

 For more information on outcomes by goal, including by race and ethnicity and state, see the 2022 Prenatal-to-3 State Policy Roadmap section on outcomes across the US.